 This means the employer has made some commitment to employing disabled people.
 The symbol also means that you are guaranteed a job interview if you meet the minimum conditions for the job.

 Equal opportunities policies

-- An employer may include a statement in a job advert that positively encourages disabled people to apply and states that the employer is clear about their legal responsibilities under the DDA.
+An employer may include a statement in a job advert that positively encourages disabled people to apply and states that the employer is clear about their legal responsibilities under the DDA.